FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 .. attention::

-   Please make sure that the Vonk process has write permission on the ImportedDirectory.
+   Please make sure that the Firely Server process has write permission on the ImportedDirectory.

 The process follows these steps for each FHIR version (currently STU3 and R4)